Cape Grim Air Archive

-The Cape Grim Air Archive (CGAA) is a facility of the Australian Bureau of Meteorology's Cape Grim Baseline Air Pollution Station, Tasmania, that aims to collect air samples starting from 1978.
+The Cape Grim Air Archive (CGAA) also "Kennaook/Cape Grim" is a facility of the Australian Bureau of Meteorology's Cape Grim Baseline Air Pollution Station, Tasmania, that aims to collect air samples starting from 1978.
 The archive is a facility of CSIRO agency.
 The place was chosen for sampling because air masses there are unaffected by landmasses, with wind coming from the Southern Ocean.